pxaris/lyra-dataset/README.md

     - `places_hierarchy.json` - hierarchical relationships of each place
     - `vocabulary.json` - vocabulary with the definitions of the terms evident in the dataset

-- `mel-spectrograms/` - the mel-spectrograms of all music pieces following the naming convention `{id}.npy` can be downloaded from [here](https://drive.google.com/file/d/10SH2gfYSf_qUVPUHA3O1lgq4C24k38I0/view?usp=sharing).
+- `mel-spectrograms/` - the mel-spectrograms of all music pieces following the naming convention `{id}.npy`

 ## Using the trained models for [`inference`](inference)